 Data management: The WQCD's template for summarizing water quality conditions is descriptive and adequate for the Stakeholder Group's purposes.
-This document is available to the general public.
-The 2013 WQCD assessment should be compared with the previous assessment done in 2008.
-Data analysis: If degradation of water quality is reported by the WQCD the reported exceedances of water quality standards may be evaluated by the

-23 40 C.F.R.
+24 40 C.F.R.
 131.20 provides that each State must specify appropriate water uses to be achieved and protected.
 The classification of the waters must take into consideration the use and value of water for public water supplies, protection and propagation of fish, shellfish and wildlife, recreation in and on the water, agricultural, industrial, and other purposes including navigation.
 In no case shall a State adopt waste transport or waste assimilation as a designated use for any waters of the United States.